Myster-Ts-RPGs/Thellade-World/01 Campaign/01 World/08 Points of Interest/04 Temple or Shrine/Nysera/The Listening Hollow.md

 ## Overview

-Used as a transmission node and coordination hub for arcane excavation efforts
+Designed as a quiet reflection chamber for recovering, storing, and sometimes extracting key memories and secrets; aligned with Hollow Mask philosophy of shadow-memory preservation .

 ## Keyed Locations